 The most basic and intuitive software out there is NCH’s Express Scribe.
 It is cheap, runs very smoothly, and is very easy to use.
 But it does not support true time code transcription.

-If you already own Express Scribe or desire a software with more features then FTW Transcriber (discount code included) or Start-Stop Universal Transcription System are great additions to your transcription software library.
+If you already own Express Scribe or desire a software with more features then FTW Transcriber (7% discount code included) is a great addition to your transcription software library.

 3) Ergonomic Keyboard

-The key to avoiding wrist or forearm strain is keeping your wrists and forearm level while typing.
-If your hands are on an upward or downward plane this will inevitably cause strain in your wrist or forearms.
+The key to avoiding wrist or forearm strain is keeping your wrists and forearm relatively level while typing.
+If your hands are on a large upward or downward plane this will inevitably cause strain in your wrist or forearms.